immunefi-team/Bounty_Boosts/Puffer Finance/28833 - [SC - Insight] Missing slippage protection in functions deposi....md

 # Missing slippage protection in functions depositWstETH(), depositStETH(), deposit() and mint()

-Submitted on Wed Feb 28 2024 06:35:02 GMT-0400 (Atlantic Standard Time) by @MrPotatoMagic for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 28th 2024 at 12:35:02 UTC by @MrPotatoMagic for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28833